lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Rule IDs are sent by the compression function in one side and are received for the decompression function in the other side.
 In SCHC C/D, the Rule IDs are specific to a Dev.
 Hence, multiple Dev instances MAY use the same Rule ID to define different header compression contexts.
-To identify the correct Rule ID, the SCHC C/D needs to correlate the Rule ID with the Dev identifier to find the appropriate Rule to be applied.
+To identify the correct Rule ID, the SCHC C/D needs to associate the Rule ID with the Dev identifier to find the appropriate Rule to be applied.

 ## Packet processing

 The compression/decompression process follows several steps:

 * Compression Rule selection: The goal is to identify which Rule(s) will be used to compress the packet's headers.
-When doing decompression, on the network side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can use the DevIID and the Rule ID.
-On the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds Rules that apply to itself.
+When performing decompression, on the network side the SCHC C/D needs to find the correct Rule based on the L2 address; in this way, it can use the DevIID and the Rule ID.
+On the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev typically only holds Rules that apply to itself.
 The Rule will be selected by matching the Fields Descriptions to the packet header as described below.
 When the selection of a Rule is done, this Rule is used to compress the header.
 The detailed steps for compression Rule selection are the following:

   * The first step is to choose the Field Descriptions by their direction, using the Direction Indicator (DI).
 A Field Description that does not correspond to the appropriate DI will be ignored.
-If all the fields of the packet do not have a Field Description with the correct DI, the Rule is discarded and SCHC C/D proceeds to explore the next Rule.
+If all the fields of the packet do not have a Field Description with the correct DI, the Rule is discarded and SCHC C/D proceeds to consider the next Rule.

   * When the DI has matched, then the next step is to identify the fields according to Field Position (FP).
 If FP does not correspond, the Rule is not used and the SCHC C/D proceeds to consider the next Rule.